Cloudneeti/docs_cloudneeti/saas/configuration.md

 ﻿
-# Configuration and User Guide
+# Saas Configuration and User Guide

 **Introduction** : **Cloudneeti** is a governance cohort, bringing together an integrated approach across various disciplines of governance.
 With some simple configurations, Cloudneeti can help you pull information from applications / systems deployed on Azure and inform you through various notifications, dashboards and reports about –